-Sponsors for Educational Opportunity (SEO) is founded in 1963 by investment banker Michael Osheowitz as a mentoring program to help underserved students gain admission to what were then largely-white private colleges and universities.
+Sponsors for Educational Opportunity (SEO) is founded in 1963 by investment banking consultant Michael Osheowitz as a mentoring program to help underserved students gain admission to what were then largely-white private colleges and universities.
 He recruits executives at top firms in law, finance, advertising and industry to work one-on-one with Scholars to help get them into colleges such as Harvard, Dartmouth, Williams, Smith, Mt.
 Holyoke, Columbia and Brown as well as SUNY and CUNY schools.

 SEO Career launches as a summer internship program for underrepresented college students.
 Eleven summer interns are placed at five investment banks.